devsim/devsim_documentation/sphinx/source/visualization.rst

 Using Postmini
 ~~~~~~~~~~~~~~

-The :meth:`ds.write_devices` is used to create an ASCII file suitable for use in |postmini|.
+The :meth:`devsim.write_devices` is used to create an ASCII file suitable for use in |postmini|.
 Edge and element edge quantities are interpolated onto the node positions in the resulting structure.

 .. code-block:: python